-- Continuous Welded Rail (CWR) may be specified and will be laid and anchored under separate specifications per current CN Engineering Track Standards. - For tracks handling dangerous commodities, rail must be control cooled and approved by CN. - New rail must be a minimum of 115 lb RE or greater.
-No Open Hearth (OH) rail is allowed. - Secondhand (PW) rail must be a minimum of 100 lb ARA-A or heavier for installations in Canada and 112 lb RE or heavier for installations in the United States. - Rail quality may include minor imperfections in line and/or surface, or minor physical defects that will not interfere with the safe use of the rail in yard tracks, industrial tracks and light density spurs.

-• PW rail may be used in customer industrial locations, provided it meets the following standards:
+- Continuous Welded Rail (CWR) may be specified and will be laid and anchored under separate specifications per current CN Engineering Track Standards. - For tracks handling dangerous commodities, rail must be control cooled and approved by CN. - New rail shall be a minimum of 115 lb RE or greater. - Secondhand (PW) rail must be a minimum of 100 lb ARA-A or heavier for installations in Canada and 112 lb RE or heavier for installations in the United States. - Rail quality may include minor imperfections in line and/or surface, or minor physical defects that will not interfere with the safe use of the rail in yard tracks, industrial tracks and light density spurs. - Secondhand rail may be used in customer industrial locations, provided it meets the following standards: